plotnik/ea-books-web/public/lit/_build/html/_sources/ai_obsidian.py.rst.txt

 Tokens & Price
 --------------

+.. csv-table:: Useful Links
+   :header: "Name", "URL"
+   :widths: 10 30

+   "How to count tokens with tiktoken", https://cookbook.openai.com/examples/how_to_count_tokens_with_tiktoken

 Certain models are not compatible with ``tiktoken 0.7.0``, so we have added a separate configuration for them.